-When checking domain prices published by DNJournal and others, there is often a pattern that repeats itself.
+When checking domain prices published by DNJournal and others, a pattern often repeats itself.

 Way on top, we have one or more sales of .com domains above $100,000, followed by many secondary transactions below $100,000.

-What caught my attention in this week's listings is the domain price bracket for two-word domains.
+The March 2018 listings caught my attention in the domain price bracket for two-word domains.

 The highest price paid, as reported, is a two-word domain, CrosswordPuzzles.com, which is sold for USD 269,980.

-What's impressive are many other two word domains having changed hands in the past for above USD 10,000.
+What's impressive is that many other two-word domains have changed hands in the past for above USD 10,000.

 SmartWatches.com - $55,000